-Long Island Adventure Week – For Adults and Teens entering grades 10 and up
+Adventure Days – For Adults and Teens entering grades 10 and up

 Looking for adventure?
 Join Refuge staff in discovering Long Island while hiking, kayaking, & getting muddy!!!
-Tuesday (8:00-4:00) we start our journey visiting an ancient maritime forest that is over 300 years old at Sunken Forest, Fire Island!
-Wednesday (8:00-4:00) we will venture out East to explore a buried forest covered by the Walking Dunes.
-Then we will brave Camp Hero’s trails and enjoy the majestic views of Montauk Point.
-Thursday (9:00-4:00) ready your seas legs and shove off for the Peconic River Kayak voyage.
-Grab your swim trunks and water shoes for Friday (9:00-4:00).
+Wednesday July 22nd (8:00-4:00) we start our journey visiting an ancient maritime forest that is over 300 years old at Sunken Forest, Fire Island!
+Thursday July 23rd (9:00-4:00) we will head off-site for a guided kayak adventure on the Peconic River.
+Grab your swim trunks and water shoes for Friday July 24th (9:00-4:00).
 In the morning we will be using seining nets and strainers to discover and learn about life in the bay.
 In the afternoon we will have an orienteering lesson, search for Geocaches, and then explore the MUD!
-(CARPE DIEUM or WEEK!)
 This program you can register per day or for the week.
 Carpooling may be necessary for the offsite days.

 Little Naturalists – for kids ages 4, 5, 6